redhatNORDICS/consulting-lab/examples/two_networks_mgmt_vpn/README.md

-2 networks, 1 mgmt network, VPN
+2 networks, 1 mgmt network, VPN, VM template
 ===============================

 Run against a Hetzner host that has _either_ been put into Rescue/New installation mode or have been configured with a Centos7 image.